Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +2000

-- The Bluejays' national championship odds have improved from +2500 at the beginning of the season to +2000, the 77th-biggest change among all teams.
+- Baylor's national championship odds (+2000) place it 12th-best in college basketball, but according to computer rankings it is only 15th-best.

-- Creighton's chances of winning the national championship, based on its odds, are 4.8%.
+- Baylor's chances of winning the national championship, based on its odds, are 4.8%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.